nicklalone/CIST_2500/05_Probability/README.md

 ![A Tree Diagram](/images/prob-tree.gif)

-And if we want a more specific diagram, we can think about what happens with regard to the potential outcomes for a heteronormative couple having children:
+And if we want a more specific diagram, we can think about what happens with regard to the potential outcomes for a heteronormative couple having children ((from this excellent lecture)[https://www.youtube.com/watch?v=sbbYntt5CJk&ab_channel=Geek%27sLesson]):

 ![A Tree Diagram](/images/prob-fam.png)